10 Days in Colombia Itinerary

 Day 7 – Cartagena / Mud Volcano

-You can spend the next morning walking the old city, exploring all the twists and turns.
+You can spend the next morning strolling the old city, and exploring all the twists and turns.
 It really is a great place to just walk around and get lost in.
-After having some lunch you can then head to the Mud Volcano also known as El Totumo.
+After having some lunch you can then head to the El Totumo Mud Volcano.
+Located around 1 hour north of the city, you will find this small volcano filled with mud.
+Here you can jump inside, float in the mud, and even get some massages.
+A definite unique experience to take part of during your 10 days in Colombia.

-» Check out the El Totumo Mud Volcano Guide for all you need to know regarding a do it yourself option
+» Check out the El Totumo Mud Volcano Guide for all you need to know to do it yourself

 Day 8 – Cartagena / Out at Sea

-Your next day you will hit the waters of the Caribbean Sea.
-There are many different options to look into.
+Your next day of your 10 days in Colombia will have you hit the waters of the Caribbean Sea.
+There are a few different options to choose from deciding what type of experience you would like to have.
 You can take a day trip to Playa Blanca and/or the Rosario Islands or you can also rent a boat and explore a whole bunch of places out at sea.

-» The Renting a Boat in Cartagena Guide will dive into the second option.
+» The Renting a Boat in Cartagena Guide will dive into the second option and go over all you need to know.
 The guide goes over things such as snorkeling the Rosario Islands, having lunch at Cholon, and relaxing at Playa Blanca.

 Day 9 – Cartagena